theappbusiness/TABSwiftLayout/README.md

 let constraints = view.constraintsForTrait(.LeftMargin)
 ```

 This is extremely useful when you need to adjust the constant or replace a specific constraint entirely.
-Even better, its a bitmask, so you can request multiple constraints at once ;)
+Even better, its a bit mask, so you can request multiple constraints at once ;)

 ```swift
 if (view.containsTraits(.LeftMargin)) {